Jack S. Levin

 He specializes in mergers, acquisitions, leveraged buyouts, venture capital and private equity investing, formation of venture capital and private equity funds, executive compensation, restructuring financially troubled companies, and the tax, corporate, and SEC aspects of complex business transactions.

-In 2013 The American Lawyer magazine named him one of the 50 American lawyers who “over the last 50 years have had an outsize impact on the legal profession” by helping to “lay the legal groundwork for the then nascent private equity industry.”
+In 2013 The American Lawyer magazine named him one of the 50 American lawyers who “over the last 50 years have had an outsize impact on the legal profession” by helping (in American Lawyer’s words) to “lay the legal groundwork for the then nascent private equity industry.”

 In 2014 Best Lawyers in America publication recognized him as one of the few attorneys who have been honored continuously in all 30 annual editions since its 1983 inception.